 - an asset coverage ratio of no less than 2 to 1 on the last day of any fiscal quarter; - a liquidity test under which we must not maintain cash and liquid investments of less than 10% of the covered debt amount for more than 30 consecutive business days under circumstances where our adjusted covered debt balance is greater than 90% of our adjusted borrowing base under the facility; and - stockholders' equity of at least \$500 million plus 25% of the net proceeds of the sale of equity interests after December 22, 2016.

-Net proceeds received from our IPO, the exercise of the underwriters' over-allotment option from the IPO, and net proceeds received from the issuance of the 2019 Convertible Senior Notes were used to pay down borrowings on the Revolving Credit Facility.
+Net proceeds received from our common stock issuance in March 2016, and net proceeds received from the issuance of the 2022 Convertible Senior Notes and the 2023 Notes were used to pay down borrowings on the Revolving Credit Facility.